nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 A deployment runtime defines the configuration declaration used to deploy projects, such as the storage location of deployment manifests and the target environment to deploy to, etc.

-Support both [Command Line](deploy-an-application.md#prepare-runtime-environment) and API for maintaining environments.
+Support both [Command Line](deploy-an-application.md#prepare-runtime-environment) and API for maintaining deployment runtimes.

 ## Prerequisites